Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 As opportunistic creatures, click after click, dogs will learn to repeat the behavior.
 This occurs because they tend to repeat behaviors with a history of reinforcement.
 This explains why Rover is so great at placing himself in front of your table and making the most pitiful face ever.
 He knows that you eventually will drop a piece of food to your starving pooch in the name of mercy!

 Once your dog starts realizing that taking a bow yields rewards, you'll therefore see the behavior repeat.
 This is a good time to put the behavior on cue.
-This means, right the moment you see your dog is about to take a bow, you'll say the name of the command and immediately reward after.
+This means the moment you see your dog is about to take a bow, you'll say the name of the command and immediately reward after.
 Once your dog starts responding to the cue alone, you can stop capturing.

 Training Your Dog to Take a Bow Through Luring